RSAF deploys fighter jets to Guam for two-month training detachment

-SINGAPORE - The Republic of Singapore Air Force's (RSAF's) F-15SG and F-16 fighter jets, as well as its G550 airborne early warning aircraft, have been deployed to the United States territory of Guam for a two-month training detachment.
+The Republic of Singapore Air Force's (RSAF) F-15SG and F-16 fighter jets, as well as its G550 airborne early warning aircraft, have been deployed to the United States territory of Guam for a two-month training detachment.

-In a Facebook post on Monday (May 24), the RSAF said a team of airmen and women have been deployed to Andersen Air Force Base on the US island territory and will hone their professional competencies in the coming days.
+In a Facebook post yesterday, the RSAF said a team of airmen and women have been deployed to Andersen Air Force Base on the US island territory and will hone their professional competencies in the coming days.

 They will also be training with the US Navy's VAQ 132 squadron, it added.
 The US squadron operates the EA-18G Growler electronic warfare aircraft.